Learn all about where to buy wheat berries and other bulk grains so you can mill your own flour right at home.

 Local Natural Grocery Stores

 While ordering online can be a great and convenient option, I love shopping locally whenever possible.
-Sometimes local grocery stores offer a great bulk section where you can buy bulk grains from a bin or even ask them and they may be able to order larger quantities at a great price.
+Sometimes local grocery stores offer a great bulk section where you can buy bulk grains from a bin.
+They may even be able to order larger quantities at a great price if you ask.

 How To Store Bulk Grains

-Short term storage: If storing for up to 6 months, wheat berries can just be stored in a glass container, or plastic bucket with a tight lid preferably in a cool (40-60 degrees F) dark place out of direct sunlight.
+Short term storage – If storing for up to 6 months, wheat berries can just be stored in a glass container, or plastic bucket with a tight lid preferably in a cool (40 to 60 degrees F) dark, dry place out of direct sunlight.

 Oxygen absorbers help keep the environment in an unfavorable condition for any bugs.
 You can also freeze the grain for a 3-5 days and then thaw to kill bugs.
 Some suggest doing this another time 30 days later to kill any bugs in a later cycle.